simpleanalytics/docs/_docs/20_script/04_install.md

 ## Platform guides

 We try to make installing Simple Analytics as simple as possible.
 We want privacy to be accessible as possible.
-We don't require the need of a developer if you use any of the following tools.
+We don't require the need for a developer if you use any of the following tools.

 Read our guides on how to install Simple Analytics on: